rfshelley/Documentation/smartapp-developers-guide/time-methods.rst

 Working With Time
 =================

-Monitoring the home and triggering events based on what is detected often entails asking the question: "Is it the right time?" and then based on the answer, perform "Do this, or not," actions.
+Monitoring the home and triggering Events based on what is detected often entails asking the question: "Is it the right time?" and then based on the answer, perform "Do this, or not," actions.
 For example, a SmartApp can turn on a room light when a door is opened but only during certain hours, or wake up the house in the morning at different times based on what day of the week it is.

 Time methods can be used in a SmartApp to accomplish such automations.